Rsantct/pAudio/doc/README.md

 ## Python modules

-NOTE: run the command `python` in a terminal and check if **Python version is >= 3.10**
+The Python programming language is included in MacOS but an older version than the current stable one.

+### Python version

+A Python **`version >= 3.10`** is needed here, check yours in a terminal:

+    $ python --version
+    Python 3.13.1

-If you need to install a recent Python, use Homebrew (**):
+If you need to **install a recent version of Python**, the recommended way to do it is by using the _Homebrew_ software manager:

+If you still don't have Homebrew, please go to https://brew.sh

+Once you have Homebrew, simply run in a terminal:

-    brew install python3
+    brew install python

-[pip](https://pip.pypa.io/en/stable/) is the standard Python package manager.

-Upgrade `pip`:

-    python3 -m pip install --upgrade pip setuptools wheel

-If the above command fails, you'll need to [install pip](https://pip.pypa.io/en/stable/installation/#supported-methods), then retry in order to upgrade `setuptools`.

-(**) UPDATE Python version >= 3.13 on MacOS via Homebrew

-Like for Linux Debian users, to install additional Python packages you'll need to prepare a Python Virtual Environment for your user (by inheriting the system Python packages)

-    $ python3 -m venv --system-site-packages ~/.env
-    $ source ~/.env/bin/activate
-    (.env) $

-        HERE YOU CAN INSTALL NORMALLY the standard Python modules and the CamillaDSP module, while you are inside the activated virtual environment:
+### Python modules

+pAudio needs to install some additional modules to work

+Standar modules

-    (.env) $ pip3 install numpy scipy matplotlib PyYAML watchdog sounddevice websocket_client (.env) $ pip3 install git+https://github.com/HEnquist/pycamilladsp.git
+    python3 -m pip3 install numpy scipy matplotlib PyYAML watchdog sounddevice websocket_client

-         You can now deactivate the Python Env BUT it is not necessary

-    (.env) $ deactivate
-    $
+The CamillaDSP python module (https://github.com/HEnquist/pycamilladsp)

+    python3 -m pip3 install git+https://github.com/HEnquist/pycamilladsp.git

 # Install on Linux